We’re an affiliate

 At full speed, you should expect the battery to last for about 40-60 minutes.
 Unlike other power wheels with a relatively higher voltage, these cars cannot deal with mud and uneven surfaces.

 Because the motor should match the voltage, you cannot put a 6V battery into a 12V battery car.
-If you do this, it will be underpowered and the car may not move at all.
+If you do this, it will be underpowered and the car may not move at all but you can put a 12V battery into a 6V Power Wheels.

 How fast does a 12 volt go?